 Awards and Nominations

-The film’s most prestigious honor was the Palme d’Or at the 1997 Cannes Film Festival, an award it shared with Shohei Imamura’s The Eel.
-This win solidified Abbas Kiarostami‘s status as a master of world cinema.
-In addition, the film received the Best Foreign Film award from the Boston Society of Film Critics and the National Society of Film Critics Awards, USA.
+Taste of Cherry achieved significant international acclaim.
+Its most prestigious award was the Palme d’Or at the 1997 Cannes Film Festival, an award it shared with Shohei Imamura’s The Eel.
+This win solidified Abbas Kiarostami’s status as a master of world cinema.

 Behind the Scenes Insights